Invenietis/CK-Core/CK.Core/Throw/README.md

   - For strings, `Throw.CheckNotNullOrEmptyArgument` and `Throw.CheckNotNullOrWhiteSpaceArgument` raise an `ArgumentNullException`
   (if the value is null) and an `ArgumentException` otherwise.

-  - `Throw.CheckNotNullOrEmptyArgument` is also available for "collections": all IEnumerables but also Span<T>, Memory<T> and their ReadOnly versions (technically, Span and Memory are structs - Value type - and cannot be "null", but I found it more convenient to use the same overload than a specific "CheckNotEmpty").
+  - `Throw.CheckNotNullOrEmptyArgument` is also available for "collections": all `IEnumerable`, `IEnumerable<T>` but also `Span<T>`,
+  `Memory<T>` and their ReadOnly versions (technically, Span and Memory are structs - Value type - and cannot be "null", but I found it more convenient to use the same overload than a specific "CheckNotEmpty").

 Arguments are not the only things that can go wrong.
 Your code has a *State* that can be invalid regarding the requested operation: this is the `InvalidOperationException`: